mitra-daneshmand/xray_bone_segmentation/README.md

 # X-ray Bone Segmentation

 This repository contains the code and model for deep learning-based segmentation of knee bones from X-ray images.
-This segmentation model is a part of the methodology outlined in the paper entitled "Deep learning based detection of osteophytes in radiographs and magnetic resonance imagings of the knee using 2D and 3D morphology".
+This segmentation model is a part of the methodology outlined in the paper entitled "<a href="https://onlinelibrary.wiley.com/doi/10.1002/jor.25800">Deep learning based detection of osteophytes in radiographs and magnetic resonance imagings of the knee using 2D and 3D morphology</a>".

 ## Results